How can I get my registration / product key information

 In the 'Settings' menu, there is a 'Random Skins' tab where you can set which skins you want as part of the rotation, or set it to use all of them.

-Google has changed the way Windows 10 title bars are skinned in Chrome.
-With that, certain attributes must be added to the target of any shortcut to Chrome.
+There has been changes in the way Windows 10/11 title bars are skinned in Chrome/Edge.
+With that, certain attributes must be added to the target of any shortcut to Chrome/Edge.

 The easiest method would be to download this shortcut, unzip it, and run it.
-Please make sure Chrome is not running at all when you do (check task manager to ensure it is not).
-Also note that this link only works if you installed Chrome in its default location:
+Please make sure Chrome/Edge is not running at all when you do (check task manager to ensure it is not).
+Also note that this link only works if you installed Chrome/Edge in its default location:

 https://cdn.stardock.us/support/uploads/Google%20Chrome.zip